Mathematics

 • Integrated Math 6

-Integrated Math 6 will build on students' understanding of fractions and decimals and continue to emphasize reasoning with rational numbers and the four basic operations.
-Exponents and roots will be explored in greater depth, and explicitly connected to geometric figures and real-world contexts.
-The course continues with a deeper exploration of properties of numbers and introduces negative numbers and absolute value, which are integrated into work with solving linear equations and inequalities.
-Students will also formalize their understanding of ratio and proportion, solving linear equations, and graphic representations of data.
-Modeling strategies and multiple representations will be heavily integrated into instruction.
+Integrated Math 6 builds on students’ understanding of fractions and decimals and continues to emphasize reasoning with rational numbers and the four basic operations.
+Exponents and roots are explored in greater depth and explicitly connected to geometric figures and real-world contexts.
+The course continues with a deeper exploration of the properties of numbers, introducing negative numbers and absolute value, which are integrated into solving linear equations and inequalities.
+Students also formalize their understanding of ratios and proportions, solve linear equations, and create graphical representations of data.
+Modeling strategies and multiple representations are heavily integrated into instruction.

 • Integrated Math 7

-Integrated Math 7 is designed to further develop students’ confidence in their problem-solving abilities and enable them to see the connections between the different algebraic, geometric and data science topics introduced in the course while preparing them for the rigors of upper-level mathematics.
-The course continues with a deeper exploration of properties of numbers, solidifies fluency with rational number arithmetic, and introduces work with multi-step linear equations and inequalities.
-Geometric concepts including unknown angles, the area of a circle and composite area in the plane, as well as volume and surface area of right prisms are integrated into the work with expressions and equations.
+Integrated Math 7 is designed to develop students’ confidence further in their problem-solving abilities and to enable them to see the connections among the different algebraic, geometric, and data science topics introduced in the course, while preparing them for the rigors of upper-level mathematics.

 • Integrated Math 8

-Integrated Math 8 helps students develop multiple strategies to solve problems and recognize the connections between algebraic and geometric concepts.
+Integrated Math 8 helps students develop multiple strategies for solving problems and recognizing connections between algebraic and geometric concepts.
 Students will engage in problem-solving strategies, questioning, investigations, critical analysis, gathering and constructing evidence, and communicating rigorous arguments to their thinking.
-Students build upon the concepts and skills developed in the previous year to understand connections between proportional relationships, lines, and linear equations, analyze and solve linear equations and pairs of simultaneous linear equations, work with radicals and integer exponents, and examine and compare linear and exponential growth models.
-In addition, students analyze two- and three-dimensional space and figures using distance, angle, similarity, and congruence, and understand and apply the Pythagorean theorem.
+They build on the concepts and skills developed in Integrated Math 7 to understand the connections among proportional relationships, linear relationships, and the solution of linear equations and systems of linear equations.
+Students are introduced to function notation, and representing functions by graphing is emphasized.
+They expand their algebraic skills by simplifying expressions with radicals and integer exponents.
+Students explore a variety of geometric concepts, including rigid transformations, dilations, congruence, similarity, volume, angles, distance, and the Pythagorean theorem.

 La Jolla Country Day School